The New Uber XChange Program (and 3 Alternatives to Rent for Uber)

 From there, it’s just about signing up through Uber’s vehicle solutions website.
 To do so, go to their website.
 Then at the top of the sign-up, select “I need a car.”

-You’ll then provide your name, email, the city you want to drive in, a password, and a driver invite code.
+You’ll then provide your name, email, the city you want to drive in, a password, and an Uber driver invite code.
 (Don’t have a driver invite code?

 Once you’ve signed up and are approved, you’ll get a code to set up an account on the Fair XChange rental portal.

 Then you’ll be able to manage your rental, make payments, and when you’re ready to leave, cancel your rental.